NAIDOC Week

-NAIDOC Week (/ˈneɪdɒk/ NAY-dok) is an Australian observance lasting from the first Sunday in July until the following Sunday.
-The acronym NAIDOC stands for National Aboriginal and Islanders Day Observance Committee.
+NAIDOC Week (/ˈneɪdɒk/ NAY-dok) is an Australian observance lasting from the first Sunday in July until the following Sunday, (5th of July- 12th of July) The acronym NAIDOC stands for National Aborigines and Islanders Day Observance Committee.
 (Note: According the NAIDOC website, whilst the committee recognises the word "aborigines" is a "defunct and inaccurate term", the term is retained "due to [its] historic use by our Elders in establishing this week of commemoration in 1938".
 However, the committee is popularly known as the National Aboriginal and Islander Day Observance Committee.)
 NAIDOC Week has its roots in the 1938 Day of Mourning, becoming a week-long event in 1975.

 NAIDOC Week celebrates the history, culture, and achievements of Aboriginal and Torres Strait Islander peoples in Australia.
 The week is observed not just by Indigenous Australian communities but also by government agencies, schools, local councils, and workplaces.

-In 1984, NADOC (the forerunner of NAIDOC) requested that National Aboriginal Day be made a national public holiday to help celebrate and recognise the rich cultural history of Aboriginal and Torres Strait Islander peoples in Australia.
+In 1984, NADOC (the forerunner of NAIDOC) requested that National Aborigines Day be made a national public holiday to help celebrate and recognise the rich cultural history of Aboriginal and Torres Strait Islander peoples in Australia.
 There is no national public holiday in NAIDOC Week, but there have been calls by some Indigenous leaders to create one.